Light63/DATA_ANALYSIS_JOURNEY-_WITH_LITA/README.md

   1. For Data Cleaning
   2. For Analysis
   3. For Data  Visualization
-- SQL-  Structured Query Language for querying of data
+- SQL-  Structured Query Language for querying of data.
+- POWER BI for beautiful and interactive data visualizations.
 - Github for Portfolio Building.

   Therefore, this project aims to equip stakeholders of the brand with actionable insights to enhance sales strategies, boost customer retention, and streamline inventory management.